ADG-DAPT/Telechips-Model-Zoo/tcc750x/Classification/MobileNet/README.md

 <!-- This benchmark showcases how different MobileNet variants (e.g., V1, V2, V3) perform when compiled, quantized (INT8), and executed on the TCC750X board. -->

 All models are evaluated using the **ImageNet validation dataset** and compiled with the **tc-nn-toolkit**.
-You can also click on the model name in the table to download the binary ready for deployment on the TCC750x EVB.
+You can also click on the model name in the table to download the binary ready for deployment on the TCC750x.

 ---